-A composite Web service W_s consists of a set of n Web services $W_s = (s_a){a \in [1,n]}$ whose execution is managed according to a workflow W which defines the execution order of a set of n tasks $W = (t_a){a \in [1,n]}$ performed by these services (for the sake of simplicity, we consider in our approach that a given service executes only one task).
+A composite Web service W_s consists of a set of n Web services $W_s = (s_a){a \in [1,n]}$ whose execution is managed according to a workflow W which defines the execution order of a set of n tasks $W = (t_a){a \in [1,n]}$ performed by these services (for the sake of simplicity, we consider that one service executes only one task).
 The assignment of services to tasks is performed by means of composition engines based on functional requirements.
 Yet, the execution of a composite service may have to meet transactional requirements aiming at the overall assurance of consistency.
-Our goal is to design a service assignment procedure that takes into account the transactional requirements associated with W in order to obtain a consistent instance W{s} of W whose execution can be supported by a transactional protocol defined using these transactional requirements as depicted in Figure 1.
+Our goal is to design a service assignment process that takes into account the transactional requirements associated with W in order to obtain a consistent instance W_s of W as depicted in Figure 1.
 We consider that each Web service component might fulfill a different set of transactional properties.
 For instance a service can have the capability to compensate the effects of a given operation or to re-execute the operation after failure whereas some other service does not have any of these capabilities.
 It is thus necessary to select the appropriate service to execute a task whose execution may be compensated if required.
-These transactional properties can be advertised by services in the fashion of their functional capabilities as part of their WSDL (W3C, 2002) interface or OWL-S profile.
 The assignment procedure based on transactional requirements follows the same strategy as the one based on functional requirements.
-It is a matchmaking procedure between the transactional properties offered by services and the transactional requirements associated to each task.
-Once assigned, the services $(s_a){a\in[1,n]}$ are coordinated with respect to the transactional requirements during the process execution.
+It is a match-making procedure between the transactional properties offered by services and the transactional requirements associated to each task.
+Once assigned, the services $(s_a){a \in [1,n]}$ are coordinated with respect to the transactional requirements during the composite application execution.
 The coordination protocol is indeed based on rules deduced from the transactional requirements.
 These rules specify the final states of execution or termination states each service has to reach so that the overall process reaches a consistent termination state.
-Two phase-commit (ISO, n.d.) the famous coordination protocol enforces for instance the simple rule: all tasks performed by different services have to be compensated if one of them fails.
+Two phase-commit the famous coordination protocol (ISO, n.d.) uses for instance the simple rule: all tasks performed by different services have to be compensated if one of them fails.
 The challenges of the transactional approach are therefore twofold.